folktale/data.task/README.md

 // You can use `.chain` to sequence two asynchronous actions, and
 // `.map` to perform a synchronous computation with the eventual
-// value of the Future.
+// value of the Task.
 var concatenated = intro.chain(function(a) {
                      return outro.map(function(b) {
                        return a + b
                      })
                    })

-// But the implementation of Future is pure, which means that you'll
+// But the implementation of Task is pure, which means that you'll
 // never observe the effects by using `chain` or `map` or any other
 // method.
-The Future just records the sequence of actions that you
+The Task just records the sequence of actions that you
 // wish to observe, and defers the playing of that sequence of actions
 // for your application's entry-point to call.
 //